nischal888/MernStoreX/README.md

-# MernStoreX
+# mern-ecommerce-demo

-MernStoreX is a full-stack e-commerce web application built with the MERN stack (MongoDB, Express.js, React, Node.js) and enhanced with TypeScript, Tailwind CSS, and Redux for robust state management.
+A full-stack e-commerce web application built with the MERN stack (MongoDB, Express.js, React, Node.js) and enhanced with TypeScript, Tailwind CSS, and Redux for robust state management.
 It provides a complete online shopping experience, including user authentication, product browsing, shopping cart functionality, order processing, and an administrative interface for managing the store.

 ## Table of Contents